 There are also long guns which are designed for killing people, are styled after military weapons, and have appropriate features like large magazines that can hold many bullets/cartridges.
 It is NOT reasonable – in a functioning democracy where the people elect their leaders – for private citizens to own military/kill-people type long guns.
 At this time, it would be unreasonable to believe that the United States is not a functioning democracy.
 I did not say an ideal or perfect democracy, but rather a functioning democracy.
 The fact is the people are still choosing their leaders even while the people increasingly don’t know what a good leader is.

 Hand guns primary purpose is to be used against other people, whether in self-defense or in wrongful violence.
 They cannot be reasonably argued to be needed for hunting.
+Nor would a hand gun be effective in deterring a tyrannical government.
 Therefore, hand guns should have been strictly regulated from the beginning of a nation’s forming, but sadly, they have not been in the U.S. so the reality is they are widely and generally available to anyone who wants one.
 Obviously part of the solution to hand guns being used for wrong purposes is to aggressively take them away from people who use them to perpetrate violence.
 Put strict control laws regarding handgun ownership and usage in cities.
 Control the sale of hand guns to law abiding citizens only, and remove hand guns from illegal circulation at every opportunity.
 Provide harsh punishments for the perpetrator when a gun is used in illegal activity.

 The basic problem is that there are many people who will use a gun to commit crimes and violence.
 Therefore, the best solution should focus on taking guns away from these people and keeping these people from getting guns.
 Buying, selling and trading rules need to be in place to help accomplish that.